-Here’s a brief overview of the courses we can offer you as part of our range of luxury golfing programmes;
+Here’s a brief overview of some of the courses we can offer you as part of our range of luxury golfing programmes;

 Portstewart Strand Course is the oldest and most distinguished of the three courses at Portsewart.
 Founded in 1884 as a nine-hole course, it was extended to twelve holes in 1904 and then eighteen in 1934 to make it more of a challenging round.
 Over the years, more and more holes were designed and added until it has become what it is today - the masterpiece of Northern Irish golfing.
 This is a course which is perfect for those of you who like a challenge.
 It isn’t surprising that since 1931, Portstewart has been the venue for many championship events including 2017 Open Championship.